 You are entirely responsible for managing all aspects of intellectual property yourself.
-You may protect or openly release any IP you generate in Makespace however you wish.
-However, if you are worried about protecting IP, note that Makespace is a shared space and you do not have exclusive use of it; there are likely to be others around in the space which means that if you are talking about your invention, you might want to be as cautious as you would be in a cafe or pub.
+You may protect or openly release any IP you generate in Makespace in any way you wish.
+However, if you are worried about protecting IP, note that Makespace is a shared space and you do not have exclusive use of it; there are likely to be others around in the space, so if you are talking about your invention, you might want to be as cautious as you would be in a cafe or pub.

 How can I help spread the word about Makespace?